HonryZhang/AutoRun/README.md

 # AutoRun

-This is a Automation Framework used for Block testing.
+This is a Automation Framework used for Block Storage testing.